What Type of Oil Does a 2007 Honda Pilot Take

 Do Honda Cars Need Synthetic Oil?

 Honda cars are some of the most popular vehicles on the road today.
-Many Honda owners believe that their car needs synthetic oil in order to run properly.
+Many Honda owners believe that their car needs synthetic oil to run properly.
 However, this is not necessarily true.

 While synthetic oil can be beneficial for your car, it is not necessary for all Honda models.
 If you are wondering whether or not your Honda car needs synthetic oil, there are a few things you should keep in mind.
 First, check your owner’s manual.